Calf Muscle Tear

-Calf (Gastrocnemius) muscle tears commonly occur in middle-aged recreational athletes while performing actions that require sudden changes in direction (ex: basketball, hill running, tennis, etc.).
-This puts maximal tension on the gastrocnemius muscle.
+Calf (Gastrocnemius) muscle tears commonly occur in middle-aged recreational athletes while performing actions that require forceful contraction of the calf muscle (ex: basketball, hill running, tennis, etc.).
 Calf muscle tears have similar symptoms and occur by a similar mechanism to Achilles tendon ruptures.
-The difference is the location of the injury, as the Achilles tendon runs below the calf muscle connecting it to the heel of the foot (Figure 1).
-Achilles tendon rupture presents with pain at the back of the heel, rather than the lower calf region.
+The difference is the location of the injury.
+Achilles tendon ruptures involve the actual Achilles tendon with pain located just above the back of the heel.
+Calf muscle tears occur higher up where the muscle belly attaches to the fascia (musculotendinous junction).
+Figure 1 shows the typical location of each injury.
 Because of the similarities between the injuries, an Achilles tendon rupture must be ruled out in the diagnosis.
-Calf tears occur where the muscle attaches to the fascia (musculotendinous junctions) leading to the Achilles tendon, most commonly on the inside (medial) portion of the calf because this region is under the greatest amount of tension.
-Treatment is non-surgical.
-In most instances treatment includes limiting muscle-loading activities, wearing a boot (Cam Walker), and using crutches in the short term, before progressing to physical therapy exercises aiming to regain full range of motion and muscular strength.
+Treatment of calf muscle tears is non-surgical.
+In most instances, initial treatment includes activity modification (limiting muscle-loading activities), wearing a boot (Cam Walker), and using crutches.
+As the muscle tear heals, physical therapy exercises are utilized to regain full range of motion and muscular strength.
 Significant improvement can be expected within the first two weeks, but full recovery can take up to 6-8 weeks.
-It may take many more months to regain muscle mass in the calf that had been lack of use.
+It may take many more months to regain muscle mass in the calf that had been atrophied (weakened) due to lack of use.

 Figure 1: Typical Location of Calf Tear vs Achilles Tendon rupture

-Plain x-rays will be negative as this injury does not effect the bones.
+Plain x-rays may be necessary if your physician wishes to assess the underlying bone.
 If there is a question as to whether the Achilles tendon is involved, an MRI may be indicated.
-MRI will be able to accurately assess the soft tissue and differentiate between an injury to the Achilles tendon and the calf muscle tear.
+An MRI is able to accurately assess the soft tissue and differentiate between an injury to the Achilles tendon and the calf muscle tear.

-Treatment of Gastrocnemius muscle tears is usually non-surgical, and dependent upon the individual’s symptoms.
-Limiting activities or using crutches in the short term (1-2 weeks following injury) will often be necessary.
-It is likely to be helpful to protect the area with a boot (Cam Walker).
-Significant improvement can be expected within the first two weeks, but near full recovery can take up to 6-8 weeks – and it may take many more months to regain muscle mass in the calf that had been lost by staying off of it.
+Treatment of calf muscle tears is usually non-surgical, and dependent upon the individual’s symptoms.
+In most instances, initial treatment includes activity modification (limiting muscle-loading activities), wearing a boot (Cam Walker), and using crutches.
+As the muscle tear heals, physical therapy exercises are utilized to regain full range of motion and muscular strength.
+Significant improvement can be expected within the first two weeks, but full recovery can take up to 6-8 weeks.
+It may take many more months to regain muscle strength in the calf.
 Occasionally, excessive scarring will form in the location of the tear.
-This can cause chronic pain in the area or render it more likely for future tearing as the fibrotic scar tissue absorbs forces differently than regular healthy muscle tissue.
+This can cause chronic pain in the area, or render it more likely for future tearing as the fibrotic scar tissue absorbs forces differently than regular healthy muscle tissue.